AYJACKSON-ICS4U/20time-log-due-every-saturday-night-TheCrazyBaconLord/20Time Project Log.md

 know from video tutorials that many other people have had the same problem and solved it, so I am determined to try and figure out how.
 I might ask the Robotics club teacher at AY for help if I really need to.
 Once I get over this litle problem, I can begin making and uploading videos.

+### Saturday, October 7, 2017: Day 7

+I had to stay at school until after 11 on Thursday because all Student Council members were needed to help with the dance.
+Also, I had to work Friday evening and today at noon.
+The rest of my time has been taken up by homework from school.
+Therefore, I didn't get as much work done on my 20time project as I would have liked.
+I also have to work next Tuesday, so this weekend I will try to get all of my homework completed and if I have time left over, I will work on my 20time project.
+I haven't figured out how to use the lav mic with my MacBook yet, so I haven't been making videos.
+But I am rereading *Escape from Camp 14* and taking research notes.
+I might ask Mr. O on Tuesday to help me with the microphone.